LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 It should be noted that this system is not perfect and some variation in audio level will be observed.
 During testing, it was noted that signals received via gateways from other networks or people using phone Apps etc; often have much higher audio levels, and sometimes that output gain control hardware in the radio is not able to attenuate the signal enough to ensure the audio is at the same level as DMR signals from DMR networks.

+#### Click suppr

+This setting is only available on the MD-9600 / RT-90 and controls the Click Suppression function

+Some models of MD-9600 / RT-90 empt a loud click when the audio amplifier is turned on.
+To reduce this, the Click Suppression function can be enabled, however a quiet click can still be heard.

+To completely remove the click requires a hardware modification to the radio by the user.

 ### Calibration screen